-Back then, treating malaria with dogonyaro was not only cheaper but also quicker since the tree leaves are readily available.
+Back then, treating malaria with dogonyaro was not only cheaper but also quicker since the tree leaves were readily available.

-Whenever any of us were down with malaria or feeling feverish, she will treat us with dogonyaro juice or a steam bath with the boiled Dogo Yaro leaves in the water.
+Whenever any of us were down with malaria or feeling feverish, she would treat us with dogonyaro juice or a steam bath with the boiled Dogo Yaro leaves in the water.